 - Heat a large cast-iron skillet over medium heat and add slices of bologna (in a single layer so they cook up nice and crispy).
 Cook bologna for about 4 to 5 minutes.
 Flip the slices of bologna and cook for another 2 minutes.
 Top two of the slices of bologna with a slice of cheese and continue to cook for another 2 to 3 minutes or until the bologna is done to how you like it.Note: If your pan is not large enough to fit all four slices of bologna, you could cook in batches, two slices at a time.

-- To assemble the sandwiches: Toast the bread, then spread the mustard between two slices of bread and spread the mayonnaise between the other two slices of bread.
+- To assemble the sandwiches: Toast the bread, then spread the mustard between two slices of bread (on one side of each slice) and spread the mayonnaise between the other two slices of bread (on one side of each slice).
 For each sandwich, place two slices of bologna on top of the mayo (with the cheese-topped slice on top), then divide the crunchy cheese puffs between each.
-Top with the other bread slice (with the mustard side on the inside) to form the sandwiches.
+Top with the other bread slice (with the mustard side on the inside) to form the sandwich.
 Serve and enjoy!

 A note on times provided: appliances vary, any prep and/or cook times provided are estimates only.